Top 10 Best First Cars

 1. Skoda Citigo

-This includes electric front windows, remote central locking, an immobiliser, an antilock braking system and electronic stabilisation control.
+Kit levels are decent from even the entry level model, including electric front windows, remote central locking, an immobiliser, an antilock braking system and electronic stabilisation control.

 Ideal for cruising around town, the Citigo is compact enough to squeeze into the smallest of spaces, yet the cabin is surprisingly roomy.